tradingview/rest_integrations_docs/source/Integration_overview.rst

 Why data integration is needed ..............................
 The TradingView website can only receive data from the TradingView server.
-Indicators are counted on this server, as well as server alerts, etc. In order for the market data to be first received by the TradingView server, and then transferred to the client side, data integration is required.
-For CFDs, FOREX and CRYPTO the data is to be connected in any case as it is not linked to the particular exchange and is always different.
+Indicators are counted on this server, as well as server alerts, etc. Data integration is required in order for the market data to be first received by the TradingView server, and then transferred to the client side.
+For CFDs, FOREX and CRYPTO the data needs to be connected in any case, as it is not linked to the particular exchange and is always different.

 In what cases it is possible not to integrate data ..................................................
 Market data can come to the TradingView server from another source, for example, directly from the exchange.
-There is no need for market data integration.
-In this case, broker implements `/mapping`_  endpoint to solve :ref:`the symbol names matching<mapping-symbols-label>` issue between the TradingView and broker symbols.
+There is no need for market data integration in this case, and the broker needs to implement `/mapping`_ endpoint to solve :ref:`the symbol names matching<mapping-symbols-label>` issue between the TradingView and broker symbols.

 Mandatory Endpoints by broker/exchange type